 We’ve all had moments when we felt like we didn’t belong.
 Sharing our stories and listening to the experiences of others can help combat isolation and foster warm personal connections.

 Produced by Comcast, EDCUtah, and the Center for Economic Opportunity & Belonging, this video was created as a resource for Utah employers who want to build cultures of belonging in the workplace.
 The video explores the power of storytelling in creating connection.

 The Telly Award-winning video "We Are Utah" features Utah executives from a variety of backgrounds as they share their Utah stories.
 This video - produced by Comcast, EDCUtah, and the Center for Economic Opportunity & Belonging - is intended to serve as a resource for companies seeking to recruit and retain talent from diverse backgrounds.

 Utah employers are successfully hiring, retaining, and elevating world-class talent from many diverse backgrounds.
 Click on the logos below to read in-depth interviews with DEI experts.
 Current stories include:

 Utah is home to many terrific advocacy groups who connect, support, and elevate diverse and underrepresented talent.
 EDCUtah works closely with these partner organizations and can make local introductions to additional advocacy groups upon client request.
-In addition to the partners below, Living Color Utah maintains a wide range of resources for diverse Utahns and their families.
+In addition to the partners below, Magnify Utah maintains a wide range of resources for diverse Utahns and their families.

 To stay informed about news and events affecting Utah's multicultural communities, sign up for the weekly newsletter from the Utah Division of Multicultural Affairs.